engagepy/engagepy/README.md

 ## **Journey**

 > Post graduation I spent nearly a decade in the non code world.
 Doing entreprenuerial travel businesses and becoming a platinum scuba instructor in Andaman Islands.
 My path to code started around >30< with an urge to become a programming literate, for as a specie we continue to build ever growing dependency on technology.
-I approach development with real world business experiences layered on programmatic thinking.
+I approach development with business experiences layered on programmatic thinking.

 >I aim to Organise Systems -> Build Solutions -> Add to OS in the long run, purposefully.